arthijayaraman-lab/crease_ga/README.md

 # Contact us
-If you have any questions or feedback, please let us know by emailing arthij AT udel.edu.
-If you have git installed, this can be done using the following command from a terminal:
+If you have any questions or feedback, please let us know by emailing creasejayaramanlab AT gmail.com.